 - Refusing to cooperate with certain staff or caregivers

 - Sudden changes in weight or appearance

 - Poor hygiene

 - Unchanged or dirty clothes, linens, or bandages

 How Are Nursing Homes Responsible for Abuse?

-- Poor or inadequate staff training- It is beholden to the nursing home to make sure that all staff has the proper education and training before being hired as caregivers.
-The nursing home is also responsible for making sure staff are properly trained in correct nursing home procedures, following guidelines, and have proper supervision.
+- Poor or inadequate staff training: It is beholden to the nursing home to ensure that all staff members have the proper education and training before being hired as caregivers.
+The nursing home is also responsible for making sure staff are properly trained in correct nursing home procedures, following guidelines, and having proper supervision.